-The Canine Care Certified Standards of Care were developed in 2013 after years of study and pilot research following a specific request from the breeding community for guidelines in best practices.
-The program requires mandatory compliance with standards for the responsible rearing, handling and re-homing of dogs raised by breeders.
+The Canine Care Certified Standards of Care were developed and led by Dr. Candace Croney, Ph.D. at the Purdue Center for Animal Welfare Science in 2013 after years of study and pilot research following a specific request from the breeding community for guidelines in best practices.
+The voluntary program requires adherence to standards for the responsible rearing, handling and re-homing of dogs raised by breeders.
 They are not intended to provide guidance on how to breed dogs.

-CCW takes its responsibility to the pet industry seriously and values transparency, while recognizing the proprietary nature of the science-based research conducted by the faculty at Purdue University.
+The Center for Canine Welfare takes its responsibility to the pet industry seriously and values transparency while recognizing the proprietary nature of the science-based research.
 Breeders interested in becoming Canine Care Certified have the option to view the complete Standards of Care prior to moving forward with the application process for certification.